Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 \section{Introduction}

-The problem of recovering a function from its spectrogram, i.e. the absolute value of its short-time Fourier transform (STFT), forms a key step in several important application problems of current interest, which range from coherent diffraction imaging over audio processing to quantum mechanics.
-The resulting inverse problem is commonly known as the STFT phase retrieval problem.
-The ubiquitous nature of the STFT phase retrieval problem and its relevance across numerous subjects lead to an intense investigation in recent years, see, for instance, \cite{Alaifari2019,grohs2019stable,GrohsRathmair,grohsliehr2,2108.06154} and the references therein.
-Briefly speaking, this problem asks to invert the map
+The problem of recovering a function from its spectrogram, i.e., the absolute value of its short-time Fourier transform (STFT), forms a crucial step in several important application problems of current interest, which range from coherent diffraction imaging \cite{Pfeiffer2018} to quantum mechanics \cite{qm}.
+The resulting inverse problem is commonly known as the \emph{STFT phase retrieval problem}.
+The ubiquitous nature of the STFT phase retrieval problem and its relevance across numerous subjects lead to an intense investigation in recent years \cite{Alaifari2019,grohs2019stable,GrohsRathmair,grohsliehr2}.
+The problem is studied from a range of angles, including finite dimensional formulations \cite{Bojarovska2016,Strohmer,8866750}, group-theoretical settings \cite{fuhr2023phase,Bartusel2023,BARTUSELfuehr}, numerical analysis \cite{eldar,goetz,Iwen2022}, and frame-theoretical aspects \cite{alharbi1, daub, bandeira_savingphase, Bodmann2015,CONCA2015346,alaifariGrohs}.